egomezr/universal_storage_java_dropbox_api/README.md

 # Test API
 If you want to test the API, follow these steps:

-1. Create a folder and copy its the absolute path.
-This folder will be your storage root target.
-2. Create a folder and copy its the absolute path.
-This folder will be your tmp folder.
-3. Open with a text editor the settings.json located on test/resources/settings.json
+1. Open with a text editor the settings.json located on test/resources/settings.json
 ```json
 {
 	"provider": "dropbox",